-- IELTS paper-based (including IELTS UKVI) : 13 calendar days after the test date.
+IELTS paper-based (including IELTS UKVI) : 13 calendar days after your test date.
 Officially at 12.00 midday on that day.

-- IELTS computer delivered: 5-7 calendar days after the test date
+IELTS computer-delivered: 5-7 calendar days after your test date

 How can the IELTS results be viewed?

-- Remember that no results will be given by phone or sent by email.
+Remember that no results are available by phone or sent by email.

 IELTS indicator test results

-- The indicator test is exactly that: it provides a indication of your probable band score when you take the IELTS exam.
+The indicator test is exactly that: it provides an indication of your probable band score when you take the IELTS exam.

 That depends on whether you are taking IELTS for visa or study purposes.